nemanjapetrovic/telegram-push/README.md

 # telegram-push

-Is an npm package used to async send text push notifications to your Telegram bot users.
+Is npm package used to send text push notifications to your Telegram bot users.

 # Install